gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 ## Meta-Querying Objects in C++

 Who dream of writing `$Foo.members()`? yeah, me too.
 But this isn't about the future but what we can do now.
 Does C++ let you list the set of members or the set of other things?
-For listing members, unfortunately, no. I don't have a magical solution for you today.
+For listing members, unfortunately, no. We don't have a magical solution to do this today, at least, without serious limitation.
 You can't ask the compiler to instantiate some code for each data members, or for each member functions.
 However, there is one particular construct in the language that exposes its interface in such a way that let you do all sorts of metaprogramming on it.